francescodiana99/cutting-through-privacy/README.md

 ```

 ## Usage
-To reproduce our experiments on ImageNet first you have to download the [ILSVRC 2012 dataset](https://image-net.org/download-images.php) and place it in your `data_dir`.
+To reproduce our experiments on ImageNet, first you have to download the [ILSVRC 2012 dataset](https://image-net.org/download-images.php) and place it in your `data_dir`.
 Then you can run the following command to launch our attack:
 ```
 python run_attack.py --device cuda \
 --n_samples 1024 \